swiftlang/swift-evolution/proposals/0253-callable.md

 ```

 This approach represents call-syntax delegate methods as unnamed `func`
-declarations instead of creating a new `call` method kind.
+declarations instead of `func call`.

 One option is to use `func(...)` without an identifier name.
 Since the word
 "call" does not appear, it is less clear that this denotes a call-syntax